Installation#

 There are many ways to install Python, but even if you have Python installed somewhere on your computer we recommend following these instructions anyway.

-As well as containing a Python installation, this environment provides an isolated place to install Python packages (like sunpy
+As well as containing a Python installation, this virtual environment provides an isolated place to install Python packages (like sunpy

 ) without affecting any other current Python installation.

-This will install conda
+Miniforge will install conda

 and automatically configure the default channel (a channel is a remote software repository) to be conda-forge